lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_uniqarray-issorted-iteratee-thisarg"></a>`_.uniq(array, [isSorted], [iteratee], [thisArg])`
-<a href="#_uniqarray-issorted-iteratee-thisarg">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/3.6.0/lodash.src.js#L5711 "View in source") [&#x24C9;][1] [&#x24C3;](https://www.npmjs.com/package/lodash.uniq "See the npm package")
+<a href="#_uniqarray-issorted-iteratee-thisarg">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/3.7.0/lodash.src.js#L5883 "View in source") [&#x24C9;][1] [&#x24C3;](https://www.npmjs.com/package/lodash.uniq "See the npm package")

-Creates a duplicate-value-free version of an array using `SameValueZero` for equality comparisons.
+Creates a duplicate-free version of an array, using `SameValueZero` for equality comparisons, in which only the first occurence of each element is kept.
 Providing `true` for `isSorted` performs a faster search algorithm for sorted arrays.
-If an iteratee function is provided it is invoked for each value in the array to generate the criterion by which uniqueness is computed.
-The `iteratee` is bound to `thisArg` and invoked with three arguments: (value, index, array).
+If an iteratee function is provided it is invoked for each element in the array to generate the criterion by which uniqueness is computed.
+The `iteratee` is bound to `thisArg` and invoked with three
+arguments: (value, index, array).
 <br>
 <br>
 If a property name is provided for `iteratee` the created `_.property`